KULL-Centre/CALVADOS/README.md

   python -m pytest
 ```
-The test `test_ah_dh_interactions` simulates two free amino acids, calculates the potential energies based on the saved trajectory and compares these values with those in the OpenMM log file.
+The test `test_potentials` simulates two free amino acids, calculates the potential energies based on the saved trajectory and compares these values with those in the OpenMM log file.
+Other tests check for correct bond order in the RNA model and correct custom restraints.

-## Contact

-Please check out the example folders and the example files `prepare_minimal.py` and `prepare.py`.
-For further questions and inquiries, please contact us.

 ## Authors